QuantEcon/lecture-source-jl/source/rst/tools_and_techniques/numerical_linear_algebra.rst

     Q = A_eig.vectors
     norm(Q * Λ * inv(Q) - A)

-Keep in mind that a real matrix may have complex eigenvalues and eigenvectors, so if you attempt  to check ``Q * Λ * inv(Q) - A`` it may not be a real due number due to numerical inaccuracy.
+Keep in mind that a real matrix may have complex eigenvalues and eigenvectors, so if you attempt  to check ``Q * Λ * inv(Q) - A`` - even for a positive-definite matrix - it may not be a real due number due to numerical inaccuracy.

 Continuous Time Markov Chains (CTMC)
 ====================================